gchumillas-dart/server-communication-example/README.md

 ## Create the database

-Create a MySQL datatabase and import the `database.sql` script included in this repository.
+Create a MySQL database and import the `database.sql` script included in this repository.
 You can do this from any MySQL interface, like phpMyAdmin, or directly from command line:

 ```bash
 # creates the database structure